 - Improved productivity of employees: makes it easier to store, retrieve, and access information at any time and from any device, which boosts productivity since employees spend less time looking for the needed information;

-- Improved knowledge sharing: an Intranet is an up-to-date knowledge place that can help build a strong knowledge-sharing culture where employees can share and manage essential data;
+- Improved knowledge sharing: it is an up-to-date knowledge place that can help build a strong knowledge-sharing culture where employees can share and manage essential data;

-- Eliminated silos: an intranet comes equipped with built-in chat apps or can be integrated with necessary third-party apps that, in turn, leads to strong collaboration across departments and helps eliminate data silos;
+- Eliminated silos: it comes equipped with built-in chat apps or can be integrated with necessary third-party apps that, in turn, leads to strong collaboration across departments and helps eliminate data silos;

-- Improved engagement: Intranet systems enable employees to efficiently interact with their company and hence increase loyalty and engagement.
+- Improved engagement: it allows employees to efficiently interact with their company and hence increase loyalty and engagement.

-While Intranet capabilities are growing over time, one thing stays the same - a company's intranet must always address the needs of employees.
-Hence, let’s discuss the essential features of Intranet portals.
+While internal system capabilities are growing over time, one thing stays the same - a company's portal must always address the needs of employees.
+Hence, let’s discuss the essential features of intranet portals.

 Main features to include in an Intranet portal

-Before getting down to the Intranet creation, remember that it will be unique for every company due to different needs based on how the company is structured and its business goals.
-However, there is a set of main features that every Intranet should have in order to help companies build strong employees relationships and meet their goals.
+Before getting down to the intranet creation, remember that it will be unique for every company due to different needs based on how the company is structured and its business goals.
+However, there is a set of main features that every internal website should have in order to help companies build strong employees relationships and meet their goals.

 Communication and collaboration

 An intranet is a great place for business communication and for building a strong company culture.
-Most modern Intranets contain features that allow co-workers to chat in real-time or exchange files of different formats.
-The main idea here is that an Intranet provides a space for employees to share ideas, build networks, collaboration, and create strong brand advocates.
+Most modern internal websites contain features that allow co-workers to chat in real-time or exchange files of different formats.
+The main idea here is that an portal provides a space for employees to share ideas, build networks, collaboration, and create strong brand advocates.

-With the diversity of devices that we use these days, it’s crucial that Intranet should be accessed from various ones.
+With the diversity of devices that we use these days, it’s crucial that a portal should be accessed from various ones.
 Employees should be able to connect from their mobile devices, communicate and network with a team no matter where they are.
 Hence, a responsive design is a must.

-A functional Intranet should have an integrated CMS to make digital content management easier.
-A content management system is the best platform to improve the productivity of employees and information management.
-So the right CMS platform for your Intranet should be be easy to manage, have an advanced functionality and offer customization options.
+A functional portal should have an integrated CMS to make digital content management easier.
+A content management system is the best platform for improving the productivity of employees and information management.
+So the right CMS platform for your portal should be easy to manage, have an advanced functionality, and offer customization options.